cgarren/beat-bracket/README.md

 - Publish site and get some beta feedback
 - Make this page better/shift todos to another tracking system or file
 - Make cgarren.github.io slightly more attractive
-- Add a way to add songs to queue
 - Make a toggle for songs exclusively by the artist vs songs the artist is featured on
 - Make a toggle that decides which songs to include in the bracket in the first place (random vs popularity vs custom - currently just the most popular)
 ### Medium